akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202402/20240221000000/index.md

 **ABSTRACT**
 Visual navigation follows the intuition that humans can navigate without detailed maps.
 A common approach is interactive exploration while building a topological <b>graph</b> with images at nodes that can be used for planning.
 Recent variations learn from passive videos and can navigate using complex social and semantic cues.
 However, a significant number of training videos are needed, large <b>graphs</b> are utilized, and scenes are not unseen since odometry is utilized.
 We introduce a new approach to visual navigation using feudal learning, which employs a hierarchical structure consisting of a worker agent, a mid-level manager, and a high-level manager.
 Key to the feudal learning paradigm, agents at each level see a different aspect of the task and operate at different spatial and temporal scales.
 Two unique modules are developed in this framework.
-For the high- level manager, we learn a memory proxy map in a self <b>supervised</b> manner to record prior observations in a learned latent space and avoid the use of <b>graphs</b> and odometry.
+For the high-level manager, we learn a memory proxy map in a self <b>supervised</b> manner to record prior observations in a learned latent space and avoid the use of <b>graphs</b> and odometry.
 For the mid-level manager, we develop a waypoint network that outputs intermediate subgoals imitating human waypoint selection during local navigation.
 This waypoint network is pre-trained using a new, small set of teleoperation videos that we make publicly available, with training environments different from testing environments.
 The resulting feudal navigation network achieves near SOTA performance, while providing a novel no-RL, no-graph, no-odometry, no-metric map approach to the image goal navigation task.

 {{</citation>}}